View the full pre-event program for the 2023 Annual Symposium.

 - Grow skills for learning about promising approaches for advancing mental health promotion.
 This includes co-designing priorities for what to learn and exploring ways of learning that are suitable for different worldviews, populations, and settings.

-- people and places of the Mental Health Promotion Innovation Fund (MHP-IF),
+Emerging new knowledge from the Mental Health Promotion Innovation Fund (phase 1)